Rules for the growth-chamber 13 (phytotron)

 a) clothing – use a supplied or your own dedicated lab coat when working in the chamber; avoid bright (especially yellow) shirt when you plan to enter the chamber that day, no access to the chamber if you visited greenhouse, garden or field the same day (the other direction is of course possible, shower and change of clothes can help as well)

-b) shoes – if you work in the chamber often, bring you own clean shoes and store them in cabinet outside (then they should not be used even within the building), for short visits, use supplied shoe-covers
+b) shoes – if you work in the chamber often, bring your own clean shoes and store them in the cabinet outside (then they should not be used even within the building), for short visits, use supplied shoe-covers

 c) no food in the chamber

-3) everybody has to thoroughly clean his banks after finishing the experiment (using supplied vacuum cleaner, detergent and sterilisation if needed
+3) everybody has to thoroughly clean his banks after finishing the experiment (using supplied vacuum cleaner, detergent and sterilisation if needed), report the end of the experiment to the manager

 4) if your plants are about to have seeds and you are sharing a bank, be sure to bag them to avoid “weeds” in others experiments